 Pregnancy and hair growth

 During pregnancy, your hair will grow longer and thicker because of the high estrogen levels in your body.
-But then you might have more shedding after childbirth when your hormones returns to its normal level.
+But then you might have more shedding after childbirth when your hormones return to their normal level.

 The excessive shedding you’re experiencing is similar to the excessive shedding that normally occurs after taking down a month-long braids.

-The longer you had braids in your hair, the more shedding you will experience.
+The longer you’ve had braids in your hair, the more shedding you will experience.
 You can also take pre-natal vitamins to help minimize excessive shedding after you’ve given birth.